trueforge-org/containers/.github/README.md

 ### Configuration Volume

-For applications requiring persistent configuration data, the configuration volume is hardcoded to `/config` within the container.
+For applications requiring persistent configuration data, the configuration volume is hardcoded to `/config` within the container, whenever reasonably possible.
 In most cases, this path cannot be changed.

+However some applications might require other paths.

 ### Verify Image Signature